NASA Logo, National Aeronautics and Space Administration

 In addition to the tasks listed above, the U.S. Suzaku GOF activities include the development of software, the compilation and production of documentation for that software, and the provision of expert help.
 All of the U.S. Suzaku GOF's activities involve close collaboration with the Japanese Suzaku team.

-+ Learn more about Suzaku
++ Learn more at the NASA Suzaku Mission Website

 Coupled Ion-Neutral Dynamics Investigations (CINDI/CNOFS)